H-DNA/MPiSC/report/chapters/background/index.typ

   caption: [Actor model visualization.],
 ) <remind-actor-model>

-The actor model in actuality is a type of irregular application supported by the concurrent MPSC queue data structure.
+The actor model @actor-model-paper in actuality is a type of irregular application supported by the concurrent MPSC queue data structure.

 Each actor can be a process or a compute node in the cluster, carrying out a specific responsibility in the system.
 From time to time, there is a need for the actors to communicate with each other.
 For this purpose, the actor model offers a mailbox local to each actor.
 This mailbox exhibits MPSC queue behavior: Other actors can send messages to the mailbox to notify the owner actor and the owner actor at their leisure repeatedly extracts messages from its mailbox.
 The actor model provides a simple programming model for concurrent processing.